This post may contain affiliate links, view our disclaimer for details.

 Lavender Simple Syrup

 - In a small saucepan or pot, add the dried lavender, sugar, lemon zest, and water.
-Simmer over low heat for 5 to 10 minutes.
+Simmer over low heat for 5 to 10 minutes.1 cup water, 2 tbsp culinary dried lavender, 1 cup white granulated sugar, Zest of ½ a lemon

 - Gently stir the mixture until the sugar dissolves.
 The syrup should be slightly thicker in consistency, but will continue to thicken as it cools.

-- Remove from the heat and add the vanilla extract, if using.
+- Remove from the heat and add the vanilla extract, if using.1 tsp pure vanilla extract

 - Pour the syrup through a metal sieve (to remove the lavender) into a sealable heat-proof jar or container.